 Again as shown on the pictures above, the audio can be sent to both external and internal targets.
 External targets are all of the physical outputs on your audio interface.
 Internal targets are any audio tracks in your project, including the master tracks, to which everything is routed to by default.

 All “Return” tracks also include the additional “ Pre/Post Mixer” toggle button.
 Subsequently, it allows you to grab the signal sent to them, either before or after the sources final gain and balancing stages.

 All channels in the mixer feature a “Collapse/Expand” button.
 You can find it in the top right corner of every channel.
 Furthermore, it is used to show or hide all functions, except the name and the gain fader.
 Consequently, this way you can see more channels at once for a better workflow while mixing your tracks.

 Below the input/output section is the “Send” section for sending the channels to return tracks.
 Moreover, “Send” is mostly used for parallel effects processing.

-Solo, Mute, Arm, and Monitoring
+Solo, Mute, Arm, Monitoring and Phase Invert

 Right next to the previously mentioned “Gain” and “Balance” controls, we have the “Solo”, “Mute” and the “Arm” functionalities.
 Additionally, audio channels also contain the “Monitoring” button.